HnH/di/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/HnH/di)](https://goreportcard.com/report/github.com/HnH/di)

 # Dependency injection
 DI is a dependency injection library that is focused on clean API and flexibility.
-DI has two types of top-level abstractions:
+DI has two types of top-level abstractions: Container and Resolver.
-Container and Resolver.
-First one is responsible for accepting constructors and instances and creating abstraction bindings out of them.
-Second implements different instance resolution scenarios against one or more Containers.
+First one is responsible for accepting constructors and implementations and creating abstraction bindings out of them.
+Second implements different implementation resolution scenarios against one or more Containers.

 Initially this library was heavily inspired by [GoLobby Container](https://github.com/golobby/container) but since then had a lot of backwards incompatible changes in structure, functionality and API.